LRMC earns unique partnership into Germany’s trauma network

 |0

-This work, LRMC earns unique partnership into Germany’s trauma network, by John Ciccarelli, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRMC earns unique partnership into Germany’s trauma network, by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT